Skip to main content

 Detection Loop: Improves the quality and coverage of checks for known issues.
 This is what most people would do.
 Despite its name, it actually handles both detection and remediation in a closed loop.

-Discovery Loop: Proactively explores unknown problems — running mutation tests on known issues, tracing root causes, making cross-domain inferences — so the scope of known issues keeps expanding and breaks through the ceiling.
+Discovery Loop: Proactively explores unknown problems — running mutation tests on known issues, tracing root causes, making cross-domain inferences — so the scope of known issues keeps expanding, and through that, breaks through the ceiling.

 The three loops are “interlocking” because each loop’s output is fuel for the next, and none can modify its own baseline.